 Higher water bills are also dead giveaways.
-If you see an unexpected spike in your bill, that should be a red alert you have some sort of leak.
+If you see an unexpected spike in your bill, that should be a red alert that you have some sort of leak.
 Odd odors, such as smells that seem like rotten or moldy food, can also indicate leaks.

 Common Causes of Leaking Pipes

 Leaking pipes are a common problem in the home.
 They can cause damage to walls and flooring, lead to higher water bills, and create an uncomfortable environment for you and your family.
-Understanding the possible causes of a leaky pipe is key in finding a resolution quickly.
+Understanding the possible causes of a leaky pipe is key to finding a resolution quickly.

 Common causes of leaking pipes in the home can include corrosion, mineral deposits, and physical damage.
 Corrosion occurs when metal piping is exposed to water for a long period of time and the metal begins to erode away.
-Mineral deposits such as lime, calcium, or rust build up inside of pipes and can reduce water pressure or cause water to leak out of the pipe joints.
+Mineral deposits such as lime, calcium, or rust build up inside pipes and can reduce water pressure or cause water to leak out of the pipe joints.
 Physical damage from construction projects or inclement weather can also lead to plumbing leaks by causing cracks in the pipe walls.